Interagency Security Classification Appeals Panel: Bylaws

 The ISCAP bylaws describe the procedures to be followed by individuals or organizations who wish to bring matters before the ISCAP, and the procedures that the ISCAP will follow to resolve these matters.
 The ISCAP first published its bylaws on March 15, 1996 (61 FR 10854).

 The ISCAP has revised its bylaws to reflect the March 25, 2003, amendment of E.O.
 12958.
 While intelligence sources and methods information remain subject to the jurisdiction of the ISCAP, section 5.3(f) of the amended Order recognizes the special authority and responsibility of the Director of Central Intelligence (this authority likely shifted to the newly created position of Director of National Intelligence) to protect such information.

-ISCAP Bylaws

-Article I. Purpose

-The purpose of the Interagency Security Classification Appeals Panel (ISCAP) and these bylaws is to fulfill the functions assigned to the ISCAP by Executive Order 12958, "Classified National Security Information," as amended.

-Article II.
-Authority

-Executive Order 12958, "Classified National Security Information," as amended (hereafter the "Order"), and its implementing directives.